 Did you know Pediatric Asian Medicine (PAM), is an excellent adjunct for conventional pediatric care?
 Asian Medicine is a complete medical system – which also includes pediatrics – in continuous practice for over 2000 years.
-Compared to conventional pediatric medicine, which is only about 150 years old in the way it is practiced today, Chinese Medicine was already talking about unique characteristics of children physiology as early as 400 BC.
+Compared to conventional pediatric medicine, which is about 150 years old in the way it is practiced today, Chinese Medicine was already talking about unique characteristics of children physiology as early as 400 BC.
 There were already significant numbers of pediatric texts by the Tang Dynasty (618-907 AD) in China.

 The practice of pediatrics continues very actively today, with hospitals in China that specialize in Chinese medicine pediatric care, hospitals that combine both conventional and traditional medicine, and private Chinese medicine doctors practicing Chinese pediatric medicine.
 In Japan (as in my clinic), there are specialized pediatric acupuncturists that practice only shonishin, a non-needling acupuncture system, in clinics and in their private home offices.